One: The Start

 I got pregnant over summer vacation.
 I was at a party, which is something I rarely go to considering I'm more of a suffer through in silence type.
 But Angela was dying to go, and she was so excited that saying no would just crush her spirit.
-So I went, had a few drinks of vodka, and before I knew it, I was wasted, in the arms of Edward Cullen, then upstairs, secluded away from the rest of the party.
+So I went, had a few drinks of vodka, and before I knew it, I was wasted and in the arms of Edward Cullen; then upstairs, secluded away from the rest of the party.

-"It's fine," he said as he hovered around him, his breath spelling of mint and beer.
+"It's fine," he had said as he hovered above me, his breath smelling of mint and beer.
 "Everything's going to be okay.
 It's going to be alright."
 And then he leaned down and kissed me, hard and rough, and I kissed him back, not knowing what I was really doing, what I was getting myself into, until it was too late.

 It was about five weeks after that, at the end of summer vacation, when I found out I was expecting.
 I had been sick for the past few weeks, my head had hurt, and I was craving peanut butter, which was weird considering I hated peanut butter.
 When I finally went to the doctor, they had told me I was about five weeks along, that I was going to have a baby, and I just broke down and cried.